Excuses Here, Excuses There…

 It’s not the physicians.
 It’s the insurance companies and state and federal payment programs, all designed to find some reason not to pay for health care services—that have driven the cost of health care beyond all reasonable levels.

 Bring on the single payer system.
-At least we would have only one beaurocratic entity to deal with rather than hundreds, all with different rules and regulations about what they will pay and how, there would only be one set of rules to dance around.
+At least we would have only one beauracratic entity to deal with rather than hundreds, all with different rules and regulations about what they will pay and how, there would only be one set of rules to dance around.

 Leave a Comment